 Mojo Potatoes are amazingly crispy and crunchy on the outside and tender on the inside.
 Mojos were made famous some years ago by Shakey’s Pizza.
-They are a snap to make and are perfect for a game day appetizer, a side dish or anytime when you’re craving deliciousness.
+They are a snap to make and are perfect for a game day appetizer, a potato snack, a side dish or any time when you’re craving deliciousness.

 Shakey’s Released Its Recipe for Mojo Potatoes